CaZual-T/CZT-Mod-Manager/README.md

 # Features:
-- ⭐ EZ Setup & Launch: Automatically locates or creates required configuration files, ensuring seamless setup for users.
+- ⭐ EZ Setup & Launch: Automatically locates or creates required configuration files.
      - If you have any problems just make your way to discord so i can help you.
-- ⭐ Direct Downloads from nexus website (available only to nexus premium users, i have no control over their API restrictions)
+- ⭐ Direct Downloads from nexus website (available only to nexus premium users. (nexus api restriction)
 - ⭐ Detects when mods have Updates Available/Hidden Mod Page/Removed from Site and if they are corrupted.
-- ⭐ Steam Library Detection: Scans drives for Steam libraries to auto-detect game installations. (detects custom paths and names)
+- ⭐ Steam Library Detection: Scans drives for Steam libraries to auto-detect game installations.
-- ⭐ Supports multi drive steam libraries. (any drive letter C-Z)
+   - Supports custom named and multi drive steam libraries. (any drive letter C-Z)
 - ⭐ Manual pathing available for EPIC and OTHER platforms.
-- ⭐ Handles multiple games.
-Custom settings built specifically for each game.
 - ⭐ Users can easily download, install, toggle, track, and delete mods with precise user options.
 - ⭐ Toggle Mods: Launch with or without mods enabled.
 - ⭐ Set mod load order.
 (Press F2)